for Full Operator membership of the SSA UK (2008)

 A self storage facility MUST:

-have Customer Only access contrul to the self storage area.
+- have Customer Only access control to the self storage area.

 Public Advice Notice